On bandwidth selection problems in nonparametric trend estimation under martingale difference errors: Main results and applications

 \subsection{Application to ARCH(1) processes}

 We consider the regression model defined in (\ref{model}) with an ARCH(1) error process $(\epsilon_n)_{n\geq 1}$ defined, for $n\geq 1$, by the following stochastic difference equation,

-where $(\eta_n)_{n\geq 1}$ is an i.i.d.~ centered sequence distributed as a standard normal law and such that $\eta_n$ is independent of $(\epsilon_{1},\cdots,\epsilon_{n-1})$. \begin{pro} Let $(\epsilon_n)_{n\geq 1}$ be a strictly stationary ARCH(1) process as defined in (\ref{earch}) with $\alpha$ such that $\alpha^8\prod_{i=1}^8(2i-1)<1$ (this is equivalent to $\alpha<0.162796$).
-Suppose that Assumptions (A) are satisfied.
+where $(\eta_n)_{n\geq 1}$ is an i.i.d.~ centered sequence distributed as a standard normal law and such that $\eta_n$ is independent of $(\epsilon_{1},\cdots,\epsilon_{n-1})$. \begin{pro} Let $(\epsilon_n)_{n\geq 1}$ be a strictly stationary ARCH(1) process {satisfying} (\ref{earch}) with $\alpha$ such that $\alpha^8\prod_{i=1}^8(2i-1)<1$ (this is equivalent to $\alpha< 2025027^{-1/8} \approx 0.162796$).
 Then the conclusions of Proposition \ref{pro1} and Theorem \ref{main} hold. \end{pro} {\bf{Proof of Proposition \ref{proarch}.}} We first recall the following well known properties in the literature (see for instance \cite{engle}, \cite{AML} and the references therein). \begin{lem} Consider the process $(\epsilon_n)_n$ as defined in (\ref{earch}).
 Then \begin{enumerate} \item $(\epsilon_n)_n$ is a geometric ergodic homogeneous Markov chain with a unique stationary distribution $\pi$.
 The stationary distribution $\pi$ is continuous and symmetric. \item $(\epsilon_n)_n$ is strongly mixing with mixing coefficients $(\alpha_l)_{l>0}$